Skip to Content

 CURT’s TruTrack system levels the vehicle and trailer and reduces trailer sway.

-CURT 17601 TruTrack 2P Weight Distribution Hitch with 2X Sway Control, Up to 10K, 2-in Shank, 2-5/16-Inch Ball
+CURT 17601 TruTrack 2P Round Bar Weight Distribution Hitch with 2X Sway Control, Up to 10K, 2-in Shank, 2-5/16-Inch Ball

-• PRECISE WEIGHT DISTRIBUTION.
-The TruTrack weight distribution hitch with sway control offers precise levelling of your tow vehicle and trailer.
+• PRECISE WEIGHT DISTRIBUTION — The TruTrack weight distribution hitch with sway control offers precise levelling of your tow vehicle and trailer.
 It...

 Do You Use a Weight Distribution Hitch?

 Let us know your favorite WD hitch system and why you like it.
-Are there features that you’ve found contribute to a safe and easy towing experience?
+Are there features that you’ve found that contribute to a safe and easy towing experience?
+Drop us a comment and let us know!

-Free RVing Tips, Tricks, Reviews, Giveaways & More
+Free RVing Tips, Tricks, Reviews & Giveaways

-Subscribe to our daily newsletter!
-We’ve been full-time RVers for 20 years (!) and share everything we’ve learned about RVing in our daily blog posts.
-Join our online community to receive a wealth of great RVing knowledge delivered right to your inbox.
+As 20-year full-timers, we share everything we’ve learned about RVing over the years.
+Join our online community to receive a wealth of great RVing knowledge delivered daily to your inbox.

-Whether this is your first time on the road or you’re a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
-Don’t miss a single article or any of our famous RV gear GiveawaysSubscribe today!
+Whether you’re a new RVer or a seasoned full-timer, you’ll love the wide range of RVing topics we cover.
+Don’t miss a single article or any of our famous Giveaways.
+Subscribe to our newsletter today!

 We'd Love It If You Shared This!